-Like many other colleges, Northwood offers high-quality, private, business education.
-What is different at Northwood is that our faculty are not simply theorists.
-Yes, our faculty hold the highest academic credentials, yet more importantly, they have proven track records of business success.
+Like many colleges and universities, Northwood offers high-quality, private, business education.
+What is different about Northwood is that our faculty are not simply theorists.
+Our faculty hold the highest academic credentials, yet more importantly, they have proven track records of business success that they translate into outstanding learning experiences for our students.

-What do our faculty do?
-Well, they will certainly push you intellectually and they will make you think differently about our world.
-Your time at Northwood will be academically challenging, and we promise to help you discover the leader within.
+Your professors will push you intellectually, and they will make you think differently about the world in which we live.
+Your time at Northwood will be academically challenging because we believe it is our responsibility to help you to reach your full potential, while advancing economic freedom for everyone, everywhere.

-When we think about higher education, we must remember that classrooms are not real.
-They are artificial learning spaces.
-At Northwood University we know this and that is why we ensure your learning will also take place outside the classroom.
-In fact, our plan is from the time you arrive at Northwood, to the time you graduate, we must provide multiple opportunities for you to engage in events, competitions, and organizations.
-We have learned that these practical experiences bring your academic experiences to life.
-Through them come personal and professional growth, and after you leave Northwood, you will be in a desirable position to launch your career.
+When we think about higher education, we must remember that classrooms are only the beginning of your higher education experience.
+As a Northwood student, you will be provided with an immersive and personalized learning experience.
+You will have tremendous freedom to shape your learning path and engage in applied learning activities outside the classroom.
+We believe practical experiences bring your academic experiences to life.
+Through them, come personal and professional growth, and after you leave Northwood, you will be in a much stronger position to launch your career.